pwgit-create/APPWISH_OLLAMA/README.md

 AppWish OLLMA Repository uses a local LLM running with OLLMA.
 For more info on how to set up OLLMA see: https://ollama.ai

-You can change the MODEL in the prop file located at [] if you don’t want to use the LLMA2 Model (set by default)
+You can change the MODEL in the prop file located [here](https://github.com/pwgit-create/APPWISH_OLLMA/blob/master/AppWish/AppWish/src/main/resources/ollama_model.props) if you don’t want to use the LLMA2 Model (set by default)

 # Turn Your App Ideas into Reality!